 In contrast, recreational cannabis is much higher in THC–the psychoactive compound in marijuana–and people use it to encourage and enhance effects such as euphoria, relaxation, increased libido and distortions in perception.
 THC actually has its own medicinal effects, but it can also increase anxiety and paranoia.
 The effects of marijuana also obviously vary depending on the person and the potency.

-Medical vs. Recreational Potency
+The Difference Between Medical and Recreational Cannabis Potency

 There actually isn’t a difference between the flowers and the concentrates used to make medical and recreational marijuana, but the potency of medical cannabis is usually higher.
 Medical marijuana is subject to much tighter regulations than recreational to ensure safety and efficacy.
 The aim of medical marijuana is to offer the perfect balance of THC and CBD to treat a specific health issue without side effects—this is what is called a therapeutic dose.
 Conversely, there are caps on the potency of recreational marijuana—sellers are only allowed to offer a certain level of THC in their cannabis products, and it can be more difficult to test and regulate the THC to CBD ratio.